nietras/nietras.github.io/_posts/2021-11-19-bendingdotnet-common-flat-build-output.md

 .\src\CommonFlatBuild.Test\UnitTest1.cs
 .\CommonFlatBuild.sln
 ```
-Luckily, there is a somewhat easy solution to this by using `Directory.Build.props`
+Luckily, there is a somewhat easy solution to the build output issue
+by using `Directory.Build.props` and `Directory.Build.targets`,
-and `Directory.Build.targets`, which we will place in the `src` directory,
+which we will place in the `src` directory,
 so all sub-projects will pick these up.
 How to use these is covered in
 [Customize your build](https://docs.microsoft.com/en-us/visualstudio/msbuild/customize-your-build?view=vs-2022).
 An important take-away from this is: